Andy LeRoy

 Andy LeRoy (born June 24, 1975) is an American former alpine skier and trainer who competed in the 1998 Winter Olympics.

-LeRoy, 45, returns to the University of Colorado Boulder (CU Boulder), from the University of Denver, where he led the alpine team and was the head coach for the past 15 seasons.
-During his tenure at DU he led the Pioneers to six NCAA championships.
+From 2003 to 2006, Andy served as an Alpine coach with the Steamboat Springs Winter Sports Club.
+In 2006, he was named as the head ski coach for the University of Denver During his tenure from 2006 to 2018, he led the Pioneers to six NCAA championships.
+On March 18, 2021, he was named as the head ski coach for the University of Colorado Boulder, a position he held until January 2023 when he was dismissed after a single season.

 He also appeared on season three of The Bachelorette, but failed to receive a rose in the season premier.